marthinx/myShares/README.md

 There is one exploratory notebook available here to showcase my work related to the questions posed.
 Markdown cells were used throughout to explain the process taken.

 ## Medium Blog Post
+The main findings of the code can be found at the Medium Blog post available [Medium](https://www.kaggle.com/code/marthinx/marthinx-shares)

+## Kaggle Blog Post
 The main findings of the code can be found at the Medium Blog post available [Kaggle](https://www.kaggle.com/code/marthinx/marthinx-shares)

 ## Conclusion